Orrison/Laravel-Are-We-There-Yet/README.md

 ## Setup:

+A cache driver that supports tags is required.
+Redis is recommended.
 In order for a job to be run using `parallelDispatch` it MUST have the `Trackable` trait

 ## Examples: